Ponies - Breeds, Show & Rare Ponies

 2) Whether a animal is called a pony or not is never meant in a demeaning, or an upgrading way, neither emotionally, nor economically.
 There are high-value animals, and there are those that might be considered of lesser value in both categories.

 Scientifically, there are a number of factors that distinguish ponies, although some breeds fall into a gray area -- because most breeds represent a blend of traits, it is not always the case that the traits associated with pony are so dominant that a breed can confidently placed in that category.

 The pony is found throughout the world and there are many distinctive breeds.
-Pony breeds and their outcrosses have influenced riding and harness horses the world over, but individual pony breed registries have also been maintained, with as much delight in breeding superior animals.
+Pony breeds and their outcrosses have influenced many breeds s the world over, but individual pony breed registries have also been maintained, with much delight in breeding superior animals.

 Among the characteristics associaton with ponies as “type” are: